Recurrent Non-Small Cell Lung Cancer

 The following is a general overview of treatment for recurrent NSCLC.
 Cancer treatment may consist of chemotherapy, targeted therapy, or a combination of these treatment techniques.
 Combining two or more of these treatment techniques—called multi-modality care—has become an important approach for prolonging survival and increasing a patient’s chance of cure.

 In some cases, participation in a clinical trial utilizing new, innovative therapies may provide the most promising treatment.

 Circumstances unique to each patient’s situation influence which treatment or treatments are utilized.
 The potential benefits of multi-modality care, participation in a clinical trial, or standard treatment must be carefully balanced with the potential risks.
 The information on this website is intended to help educate patients about their treatment options and to facilitate a mutual or shared decision-making process with their treating cancer physician.

-Avastin® (bevacizumab): Avastin is a type of targeted therapy that slows or stops the growth of blood vessels that deliver blood to the cancer, effectively starving the cancer of the oxygen and nutrients it requires to survive and grow.
-Avastin, in combination with the chemotherapy drugs paclitaxel and carboplatin, is FDA-approved for the treatment of unresectable (not able to be surgically removed), locally advanced, recurrent or metastatic non-squamous, non-small cell lung cancer.
-The combination of Avastin with paclitaxel and carboplatin has been shown to improve survival compared to chemotherapy alone.
+Avastin® (bevacizumab): Avastin®is a type of targeted therapy that slows or stops the growth of blood vessels that deliver blood to the cancer, effectively starving the cancer of the oxygen and nutrients it requires to survive and grow.
+Avastin®, in combination with the chemotherapy drugs paclitaxel and carboplatin, is FDA-approved for the treatment of advanced, non-squamous NSCLC2

 NSCLC cells commonly spread to the bone, causing bone metastases.
 Bone metastases may cause pain, bone loss, increased risk of fractures, and a life-threatening condition characterized by a high level of calcium in the blood, called hypercalcemia.